Come work with some great people at one of Connecticut's beautiful state parks!

 IMPORTANT SELECTIONS INFORMATION

-- Selected candidates must be fluent in English and be at least 16 years old.
+- Selected candidates must be fluent in English and be at least 18 years old and hold a valid driver's license.

 - Selected candidates must possess and maintain adequate physical flexibility, strength and stamina to perform the duties (including work outside in inclement weather, work outside for extended periods), and work well with other staff and members of the public.